 SPIN Selling is a classic for a reason.
 It’s a sophisticated questioning technique that helps buyers discover the urgency of their own problems.
 The acronym stands for Situation, Problem, Implication, and Need-payoff questions.
 For economic buyers, the "Implication" questions are particularly powerful.
 These questions help the buyer explore the consequences of not solving a problem, effectively quantifying the cost of inaction.
 The "Need-payoff" questions then guide the buyer to articulate the value of a solution in their own words.
 This questioning process builds a strong internal case for change, making the economic buyer an advocate for your solution.

-How to Identify and Connect with Economic Buyers
+How to Identify and Connect with an Economic Buyers

 Once you understand what drives an Economic Buyer, the next step is finding them.
 This can feel like a challenge, especially in large or complex organizations where titles don't always tell the full story.
 The person with the final say on the budget isn't always the one with the C-suite title, and they rarely announce their role outright.
 Getting to them requires a thoughtful approach that combines research, direct questions, and internal relationship-building.